 I believe that a good dentist should be skillful, provide high-quality care, and commit to dental science and research.
 I have also volunteered to serve alongside dentists and medical clinicians at the National Cancer Institute, studying chronic graft versus host disease.
 While processing patients’ dental biopsies and blood samples, I realized the importance of collaboration between dentistry and medicine, learning as much as I could about how the health of the oral cavity is a strong indicator of overall health.

 While shadowing and working as a dental assistant, I encountered many elderly patients who were scared to get a cleaning because they thought the dental instruments would weaken their gums and cause infections.
-Many are in great need of oral health care services and education concerning preventive precautions.
-This results in frequent tooth extractions and prosthetic treatment for Chinese patients and reinforces their fear of visiting the dentist due to the high cost.
+Many need oral health care services and education concerning preventive precautions.
+This results in frequent tooth extractions and prosthetic treatment for Chinese patients and reinforces their fear of visiting the dentist due to the prohibitive cost.

 I seek to become a dentist who gives her all to the underserved.
 Nothing brings me the kind of joy of helping older Chinese people to be able to eat and socialize without fear, shame, or discomfort.
 I want to reach out to them.